Krutsch/hydro-js/README.md

 Calls the function whenenver the value of reactive changes.
 This is only one layer deep but chaining properties on reactive Proxys will return a Proxy too.
 Observing a prop of an object will look like: `observe(person.name, ...)`

+### unobserve

+args:

+- `ReturnType<typeof reactive>`

+Removes all observer from the reactive Proxy.
+This will not unobserve observer on properties.

 ### getValue

 args: `ReturnType<typeof reactive>`<br>
 returns: currently set value

 Returns the value inside the the Proxy. getValue is needed because reactive Proxy does not have access to the value.

+### asyncUpdate

+args:

+- `ReturnType<typeof reactive>`<br>
+- `boolean`

+Sets the schedule behavior for DOM Updates that are bound to this Proxy.

+### unset

+args: ReturnType<typeof reactive>

+Deletes the Proxy object and removes Observer.
+This is important for keeping memory low.

 ### ternary